BlueBrain/voxcell/doc/source/atlas.rst

 |name| provides this subclass of ``VoxelData`` for transparently converting quaternions stored in orientation fields to rotation matrices form.

-Thus, given an NRRD of the specific `format <https://bbpteam.epfl.ch/project/spaces/display/NRINF/Orientation+Field>`__, one can:
+Thus, given a NRRD in the specific `format <https://bbpteam.epfl.ch/project/spaces/display/NRINF/Orientation+Field>`__, one can:

 .. code-block:: python